Green-Software-Foundation/sci-guide/docs/GettingStarted.md

 So now lets calculate the following -
 1. Energy -  For Energy, we would first look at the approach listed in main page for [ E ](E).
-We select [ API based techniques ](APIBased.md) and use one of the API vendors, [Climatiq] (https://www.climatiq.io/docs#cpu).
-The API requires CPU utilization data, VPCU and location details.
+We select [ API based techniques ](APIBased.md) and use one of the API vendors, [Climatiq] (https://www.climatiq.io/docs#cpu) which calculates C02e emissions directly based on CPU utilization data, VPCU and location details.
 We get CPU utilization data from cloud metrics.
+The API uses publicly available avereage data for carbon itensity for a given electricity grid based on the locationa and a mix of local energy sources.

-By Calling the API, we get the
+By Calling the API, we get the C02e of the VCPU as 1,329 gC02e

+2. Embodied emission -  For Energy, we would first look at the approach listed on the main page for [ M ](M).
+We select  [ Lookup Embodied Database ](EmbodiedDatabase.md) and lookup embodied emission of the server type e2-standard-4.
+We get embodied carbon as 1230.3 kgCO₂eq